loo-al/Buffer_Overflow/README.md

 Architecture:		x86

 This is a Buffer overflow simulation contained in a sandboxed environment.
 As this simulation was conducted in a virtual machine, no harm was done to another.

 ## 1st Attempt (unsuccessful)

+Below is the first attempt to find the beginning of of the buffer in memory.
 Using the code from exploit iv in smash the stack didn't yield any success.

 ![first_attempt](not_work.png)

 ## 2nd Attempt (unsucessful)